nanogchen/polyGraft/README.md

 # polyGraft: A Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures

+- Unigrafts grafting in atomistic format (GROMACS and LAMMPS)
+- Binary grafts in atomistic format (GROMACS and LAMMPS)
+- Unigrafts grafting in coarse-grained format (LAMMPS)
+- Binary grafts in coarse-grained format (LAMMPS)

 <img src="polyGraft.jpg" alt="drawing" width="600"/>

 # Prerequisites and installation